jbd7/geoFlickr/geoflickr/readme.txt

 1. To configure plugin, go to 'Settings' -> 'geoFlickr' from the Wordpress dashboard
 2. Enter your flickr API key.
 The key can be obtained for free by visiting https://www.flickr.com/services/apps/
+3. Enter your Google Maps API key.
+The key can be set up, for free up to a certain threshold, via https://console.cloud.google.com/google/maps-apis/ by following https://support.google.com/googleapi/answer/6158862

 == Usage ==

 There is nothing to do.
 Any post or page that has a photo from Flickr embedded will diplay a red balloon when hovering the mouse on the photo.
+The balloon will show only if the image has EXIF GPS coordinates on Flickr.
-A click on that balloon will show the map.
+A click on that balloon will show the map inside a Thickbox popup.

 == Thanks ==